SCCLibrary/homepage-spotlight/README.md

 ## One-time setup (first visit only)

 1. Create a free GitHub account at [github.com/signup](https://github.com/signup) using your library email
-2. Send your GitHub username to [the repo owner] so you can be added as a collaborator
+2. Send your GitHub username to Lauren at Lbryant@shoreline.edu so you can be added as a collaborator
 3. Accept the email invitation you'll receive from GitHub

 That's it for setup — you only do this once.